bnanes/slideset/src/site/markdown/plugins/unmix.md

 <code><b>P</b></code>, a matrix specifying pigment absorbances on the red, green, and blue channels
 <code><i><b>a</b></i><sub>12</sub></code>, the absorbance intensity of each component

-The bit-depth of the returned images are the same as the bit-depth of the input image.
+The returned images are 16-bit.

 Type: Image File (`net.imagej.Dataset`)